Meteorites are a window for teaching chemistry, physics,

 web page: tomography of aerogel tile

-Surface conditions on planets are estimated.
+Surface conditions on some worlds are estimated.
 Extremes (high atmosphere, subsurface) are not considered.

 Links of interest: